BESTSELLER/template-golang/README.md

 - Can use [cobra](https://github.com/spf13/cobra) for cli tools
 - Can use [logrus](https://github.com/sirupsen/logrus) for logging
 - Can create dockerfile for building go binary and dockerfile for final go binary (no code in final container)
-- If docker is used adds docker management commands to makefile
 - Option of TravisCI, CircleCI or None

 ## Constraints